colibris-framework/colibris/README.md

     nano ${PACKAGE}/routes.py

-If you need routes for static files (recommended only for development), add your static prefix/path associations to `STATIC_ROUTES`.
+If you need routes for static files (not recommended for production), add your static prefix/path associations to `STATIC_ROUTES`.

 ## Authentication

-Choose a backend for the authentication by setting the `AUTHENTICATION` variable in `settings.py`.
-By default, it is set to `{}`, associating each request with a dummy identity.
+Choose a backend for the authentication by setting the `AUTHENTICATION` variable in `${PACKAGE}/settings.py`.
+By default, a null backend is used which associates each request with a dummy account.

 #### JWT Backend

 Make sure to have the `pyjwt` python package installed.

-In `settings.py`, set:
+In `${PACKAGE}/settings.py`, set:

     AUTHENTICATION = {
         'backend': 'colibris.authentication.jwt.JWTBackend',